Hong Kong's famous Tiananmen Square 'Pillar of Shame' statue removed from university - KRDO

 However, in the wake of national security law, scores of prominent pro-democracy politicians and activists have been jailed or fled the city, and numerous civil society groups have disbanded.

+Attempts to commemorate the events of June 4 have also been adversely impacted.

-The last two June 4 vigils have been banned by police, citing coronavirus restrictions.
-Prominent activists, including Joshua Wong and Media tycoon Jimmy Lai, were later jailed for participating in commemoration events in 2020.
+The last two Tiananmen vigils have been banned by police, citing coronavirus restrictions.
+Prominent activists, including Joshua Wong and media tycoon Jimmy Lai, were later jailed for participating in an unauthorized public commemoration in 2020.

 A Hong Kong museum dedicated to the victims of June 4 was forced to close earlier this year and moved its entire collection online citing “political oppression.”